Innomer/Roboracer-Sim-Challenge-ICRA2026/README.md

 ## 🛠 Technical Approach: "Robust Rollout Racer"

-The core navigation logic is based on a **Sampling-based Model Predictive Control (MPC)** framework, where the vehicle evaluates multiple potential future trajectories (rollouts) and selects the one that minimizes a composite cost function.
+The core navigation logic is based on a Sampling-Based Trajectory Rollout Planner operating in a receding-horizon fashion.
+At every LiDAR update, the vehicle generates a set of candidate steering trajectories using a kinematic bicycle model, evaluates them using a multi-objective cost function, and selects the safest and most promising path for execution

 ### 1. System Architecture
 ```mermaid